temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 ```
 <!--SNIPEND-->

+This Workflow calls the `purchase` Activity and then uses `await sleep()` to create an artificial delay in the Workflow.
+A more complex Workflow would call more Activities.

 [Workflows must be deterministic](https://docs.temporal.io/workflows#deterministic-constraints), so you perform non-deterministic work in Activities.
 The TypeScript SDK bundles Workflow code and runs it inside a [deterministic sandbox](https://docs.temporal.io/develop/typescript/core-application#workflow-logic-requirements).
 This sandbox can help detect if you're using nondeterministic code.
 This is why you must separate Workflow code from Activity code, and why you have to use the `proxyActivities` function to load your Activity functions instead of directly importing them.
 The Activities will be nondeterministic, so you can't run in the same sandbox as the Workflow code.